Chandu12304/Unix-programs/README.md

 # Unix Programs Repository

 ## Overview
-This repository contains a collection of Unix programs written in C++ that cover fundamental concepts and functionalities of Unix system programming.
+This repository contains a collection of Unix programs written in C/C++ that cover fundamental concepts and functionalities of Unix system programming.
 The programs range from basic socket communication, threading using `pthread`, to file handling and process communication.
-For wach program detailed explanations is provided to help you understand the logic from scratch.
+For each program detailed explanations is provided to help you understand the logic from scratch.

 ## Structure
 - Each program is located in its respective folder.